Emin-Emini/Skratch-Task/README.md

 Why `MVVM` over `MVC` and `MVP`? <br>
 `MVP` and `MVVM` are derived by `MVC`.
 With these two, the modules are less coupled with each other compare to `MVC`.
 And lastly, `MVVM` have Higher Cohesion than `MVP` and `MVC`, which helps to manage and organize code well.

+## Testing
+In adition, testing wasn't required in this task, but I added it willingly.
+I create a couple of test cases to test `MVVM` and `API Controller`

 ## Conclusion